istio/istio.io/content/en/news/releases/1.16.x/announcing-1.16/change-notes/index.md

 - **Fixed** an issue where Remote JWKS URI's without a host port fail to parse into their host and port components.

-- **Fixed** the ordering of RBAC and metadata exchange filters while generating HTTP/network filters ([Issue #41066](https://github.com/istio/istio/issues/41066))
+- **Fixed** the ordering of RBAC and metadata exchange filters while generating HTTP/network filters.
+  ([Issue #41066](https://github.com/istio/istio/issues/41066))

 - **Fixed** an issue causing traffic to not match (and return a `404`) when using wildcard domain names and including an unexpected port in the `Host` header.